 Health 2020, which is also referred to by its scientific title of Melbourne Collaborative Cohort Study, was set up in 1990 to investigate the roles of diet and lifestyle in causing cancer and other diseases.

 The study involves more than 41,000 Melbourne residents who joined between 1990 and 1994.
 On joining, Health 2020 participants were interviewed and information was collected about their health, diet and lifestyle, clinical measures were made (e.g. blood pressure, body measurements) and a blood sample was taken.

-The study aims to follow this group of people over a long period of time to see who develops diseases such as cancer, heart disease and diabetes.
-Using the information gathered at the beginning of the study, it should be possible to identify what might have contributed to the development of disease.
+The study follows this group of people over a long period of time to see who develops diseases such as cancer, heart disease and diabetes.
+Using the information gathered at the beginning of the study, it aims to identify what might have contributed to the development of disease.

 Who funds Health 2020?

 Health 2020 is one of Australia's largest prospective cohort studies and it has been supported since its beginning by Cancer Council Victoria.
-In recent years it has also received funding from VicHealth and the National Health and Medical Research Council.
+Additional funding was received from VicHealth and the National Health and Medical Research Council.

 Diet and lifestyle